ppqSense/QubeDocs/docs/QubeCL_Current_Manual/QubeCL_Manual_v5.md

 - **PDH I** allows the user to set the cut oﬀ frequency of the integrative action of the correction loop.

-The **Slow Loop** control panel is identical to the one that is present in the PLL tab, users can refer to the dedicated **chapter 10.**
+The **Slow Loop** control panel is identical to the one that is present in the PLL tab, users can refer to the dedicated [](#10-advanced-operations---slow-drift-compensation).

 The **Transfer Function Plot** gives a visual representation of the transfer function of the correction loop.
 The plot automatically updates each time the user change one of the param- eters for the loop itself.
 For a correct visualization of the plot, it is necessary to ﬁll the **Laser Tuning** form with the actual parameter of the laser being driven by the QubeCL.